Can I email you to be first in line to adopt a dog?

 What happens after I fill out an adoption application?

-We'll contact you within 72 hours to acknowledge that we received your application.
-After reviewing applications, we'll proceed to set up meet and greets, home checks, and start contacting personal references.
+You'll receive an immediate automated response letting you know your submission was successful.
+After reviewing applications, we'll proceed to set up meet and greets, home checks, and start contacting personal references for the applicants that will be the best fit for the dog.

 How can I adopt a dog?